ministryofjustice/laa-assess-non-standard-magistrate-fee/README.md

 After you've defined your DB configuration in the above files, run the following:

-> NOTE: you need to manually instal postgis for the migrations to run.
-This can be done with
-> the following command `brew install postgis`

 * `bin/rails db:prepare` (for the development database)
 * `RAILS_ENV=test bin/rails db:prepare` (for the test database)